Do you want to restrict access to your WordPress admin area for security reasons?

-Once you’ve made your list, then you will need to edit a file on your website.
-You’ll have to use an FTP client or your hosting provider’s file manager.
+Once you have made your list, then you will need to edit a file on your website.
+You’ll have to use an FTP client or your hosting provider’s file manager app.
 If you haven’t used FTP before, then you may want to see our guide on how to use FTP to upload files to WordPress.

 You will need to use the software to navigate to your website’s

 /wp-admin/ folder.
 Once there, you should look for the